Admissions

 Open days

-The open days have already passed.
 A presentation from open days online.
 We have also prepared a virtual tour of the school for you.

 You may arrange your individual visit at the email address or telephone number (click here).